01011010101/OW2-Superbots/README.md

   - Protection - Turn all players invincible for 10 seconds.
   - Kill Pile - Teleport Junkrat and bots to objective and root them for 6 seconds so they can work out their differences.
   ##### 💬 Tip:
-  Junkrat and his old running buddy Roadhog are a good team.
+  Junkrat and his old running mate Roadhog are a good team.
 With every kill and Hook Combo, Roadhog earns money for Junkrat's Chaos Roulette.
 ---
 #### JUNO
-- Glide Boost CD: 50%
-- Pulsar Torpedoes CD: 50%
+- Press [RELOAD] to switch Ultimate damage.
+  - Low Orbit Ion Cannon: Nukes Bots from space!
+Orbital Ray does 5K DPS over 8 secs to any bot that touches the beam along its path.
+  - Energize: Any bots caught inside Orbital Ray will be beamed up.
+Warning: Bots cannot breath in space.
+- Grav Boots: Hold [JUMP] in the air to activate Zero G.
 - Light Armor: 25% Armor.
-- _WORK IN PROGRESS_
 ---
 #### KIRIKO
 - Press [RELOAD] to change [PRIMARY] damage.